schriftgestalt/GlyphsSDK/Python Templates/File Format/README.md

 #### loadPlugin()

-Use this method to initialize any code that you need to initialize when the plugin gets loaded upon Glyphs.app start.
+This method gets called when the plugin gets initialized upon Glyphs.app start.
+You put all your initialization code here.

 ```python
 	def loadPlugin(self):